theprogramking/ask-gemini/README.md

 - **Returns:**
   - A promise that resolves to the AI's response.
+___
+#### setGeminiModel(modelStringParam)
+This function allows the user to set the default model type for Gemini.
+By calling this function and passing a `modelStringParam`, the user can specify which model type should be set as the default for Gemini.
+- **Parameters:**
+  - `modelStringParam` (string, _required_): A string parameter representing the model type that the user wants to set as the default for Gemini.

 ## License

 This package is licensed under the ISC License.
 See the LICENSE file for details.